SWEG-2016EC-Batch/Byte-Me/ETS-1203-16-Ruth-Kassahu/Playing_with_numbers .md

 - 5. If digit is even:
 - 6. Multiply digit with product.
 - 7.	.Set has Even to true
 - 8. Remove the last digit from number
 - 9. If  has Even is false:
-- 10. Print 0.
+- 10.Print 0.
 - 11.	else.Print product
 - 12. End
 #### 10. If choice is 4: Print the first and last digit, and find their sum.